nerabits/Surge-Manual/http-processing/mitm.md

 ### h2

-MITM over HTTP/2: Decrypt HTTPS traffic with MITM over HTTP/2 protocol, which can improve the the performance of concurrent requests.
+MITM over HTTP/2: Decrypt HTTPS traffic with MITM over HTTP/2 protocol, which can improve the performance of concurrent requests.

 ### client-source-address {{book.BETA}}

 Use this parameter to enable the MITM function on some devices only.

-  - It's a list parameter, using commas as the separator.
+  - It's a list parameter using commas as the separator.
-  - You may specify a single IP address or use a CIDR block, both IPv4 and IPv6 are supported.
+  - You may specify a single IP address or use a CIDR block.
+Both IPv4 and IPv6 are supported.
   - You may use the `-` prefix to exclude some clients, e.g., `client-source-address = -192.168.1.2, 0.0.0.0/0`
   - If the parameter is not set, MITM is enabled for all clients.
 A equivalent to `client-source-address = 0.0.0.0/0, ::/0`
   - `127.0.0.1` should be included if you want to enable MITM for the current device.